dustinnewman98/dustinnewman98.github.io/src/posts/reputation-review.md

 The crime theme also continues through the second verse as Taylor says her lover “can be her jailer.”
 That is, he can imprison her.
 Compared to earlier, where we see Taylor is imprisoned or controlled by her reputation, this is shifting the control instead to someone who supposedly cares about her.
 We will talk more about this in “So It Goes...” and “Call It What You Want.”

 ## End Game
 A morning after the gritty bombast of the previous track, “End Game” starts with gentler, listerine green synths and the chorus.
 This track gives us insight into Taylor’s state of mind in ways the other, more aggressive earlier tracks of *reputation* don’t.
 The linearity of the album is not a strict chronological linearity, but rather an emotional, personal linearity, describing Taylor’s journey from one state of mind to another.
 Here, we see her desire for more from her current relationship.
 She wants to be her lover’s “end game,” that is his goal romantically.
 However, the term “end game” also refers to few final moves finishing a game of chess, suggesting that Taylor feels she is playing a calculated game here.
 She *wants* to be his end game but it’s clear that they both have reputations for breaking hearts and it’s very unclear what is actually going to happen.

-Cross-referencing a bit, I believe the lover described is the same from *Lover*’s “I Forgot That You Existed.”
-In “End Game,” Taylor wants to be his “first string,” and it’s clear that she is ready to commit more deeply to him.
-Likewise, in IFTYE she says she would have been “first row, even if nobody came to [his] show.”
-Both of these lines express similar devotional attitudes towards him, but it’s unstated what his position in all of this is.
+She “know[s] what they all say” about her, that she is a serial dater, that she goes through men, that she doesn’t commit, but she affirms here that she “ain’t tryna play” games with him.
+Here, we see Taylor grappling - albeit in a light-hearted way - with the implications of her reputation.

 Once again, the two central themes of love and reputation feature here, but in a much lighter, optimistic way than they do in “Delicate.”
 Taylor knows that her reputation is problematic and is trying to ease that pain and judgment by escaping into a relationship.
 What is interesting is her saying that she doesn’t “want to hurt” him.
-This can be a simple way of saying she doesn’t want to break up, but it also calls back to the characterization of them both as criminals, who each might hurt the other.
+This can be a simple way of saying she doesn’t want him to get affected by her fame and current reputation, but it also calls back to the characterization of them both as criminals, who each might hurt the other.
 In a way, this marks a sobering up from the impetuous bravado of “...Ready For It?,” acknowledging that, yes, maybe this is worth saving.

-She’s also having a great time doing it!
-The music video features parties in Miami, Tokyo, and London where Taylor is seen laughing with friends.
+The third verse is Taylor’s and is the most enlightening into the subjects of the song.
+She finds herself in an intoxicating relationship where, despite her best efforts “to forget it,” she couldn’t.
+She also gives a very tongue in cheek line about how she buries hatchets, but “keep[s] maps of where [she] put ‘em.”
+This line can be referencing the persona Taylor is playing into, where she does not truly forgive people who have wronged her, but keeps them in her mind when she needs to “play the victim,” but it can also be in a romantic context.
+That is, she fights with her lover and even though she says everything is okay, she’ll pull out these past grievances in future arguments.

+The second half of the third verse is not only beautiful, but also thematically important.
+She says that she can’t “let [him] go,” which is echoed in the closing track “New Year’s Day.”
+Her lover has put his “hands prints on [her] soul,” which, aside from being just an amazingly poetic line, introduces a motif throughout *reputation* of him leaving a permanent mark on Taylor.
+See “Dress.”
+Taylor introduces another common motif here which is the color gold to represent true love.
+“It’s like [his] body is gold,” she says, showing that to her his entire being seems perfect.
+It is no coincidence that this follows a line mentioning alcohol.
+As we see later, alcohol is pervasive through the album, especially when the two are together.
+Careful not to dismiss this as mere frivolity though.
+Taylor was nearly 28 years old when *reputation* came out and not once was she photographed with a drink in her hand.
+Her public persona was so heavily controlled, managed, and filtered to be wholesome and family-friendly that she missed out on a lot of typical experiences for 20 somethings.
+So, when Taylor sings about alcohol, it is not for reckless shock value, but to show her progression into allowing herself the mundane indulgences that have been withheld from her for her entire formative years (12-27 years old).
+It may be hard to view the mention of alcohol as something with such a deeper meaning than drunkenness, but here it is undeniable.

 ## I Did Something Bad